Fezzik: Why are you wearing a mask? Were you burned by acid or something like that?

 - Before the Jabbawockeez there was guitarist Brian "Buckethead" Carroll, who still wears that same type of mask to this day.

-- Since Jacques Plante introduced the goaltender mask to ice hockey, wearers of such equipment have taken to personalizing their masks, giving each golatender in the National Hockey League their own Cool Mask.
+- Since Jacques Plante made the mask a regular part of an ice hockey goalie's gear, wearers of such equipment have taken to personalizing their masks, giving each goaltender in the National Hockey League their own Cool Mask (it became such an institution that goaltenders are the only North American athletes permitted to personalize their headwear).
 Starting with Gerry Cheever's scars◊ for every time he was hit in the mask with a puck, art has evolved with motifs such as Evgeni Nabokov's◊ skeletons, Curtis Joseph's◊ painting of Cujo from the novel of the same name, and Kari Lehtonen's paintings of Yuna and Rikku from Final Fantasy X-2.

 - Can we count astronaut's helmets, with monolayers of gold to block the sun?

-- The standard issue Soviet gas mask, looking like a skull with glass eyes.
+- The standard issue Soviet gas mask looks like a skull with glass eyes.

 Anime and Manga

-- WWE Wrestler Charlie Haas tries to gain a Cool Mask through putting on a Luchadore Mask during his matches.
-Most of the times it doesn't work.
+- WWE wrestler Charlie Haas tries to invoke this through wearing a luchadore mask during his matches.
+Most of the time it doesn't work.

-- Inversion : In the Legend of the Five Rings universe, the whole of the Scorpion Clan (one of the 7 major factions) wear masks of one sort of the other.
+- Inversion: In the Legend of the Five Rings universe, the whole of the Scorpion Clan (one of the 7 major factions) wear masks of one sort of the other.
 It doesn't give them any kind of power whatsoever, though.
 In fact, all it does is make them look shifty.
 Which is the whole point, as the basis for the Clan is that they are good guys pretending to be bad guys to ferret out the bad guys within the ranks of the other good guys.
-Or are they?'
-Of course, only they know that, all the other Clans think they're just Manipulative Bastards being really obvious about it.
+Or are they?
+Only they know that, all the other Clans think they're just Manipulative Bastards being really obvious about it.
 Obviously, it's all Gambit Roulettes from that point on.

 - Before the director of GEAR Fighter Dendoh went on to direct Gundam SEED, he was already referencing that franchises masked characters with a masked mentor (Vega) and masked rival (Altair).